 Special features of our General English course include:

-- No course books – use articles and current topics to explore English language.
+- No course books – use articles, blogs, social media, and videos to explore English language.

-- Practise what you learn by visiting interesting places in and around the local area.
+- Practise what you learn by visiting interesting places in the local area.

-- You'll be taught by university academics who contribute to research into teaching languages.
+- Be taught by university academics who contribute to research into teaching languages.